pantheon-systems/documentation/source/content/inclusive-language.md

 ### What is classist language?

-Classist language denigrates or erases the experience of those from other socio-economic classes, specifically those classes seen as "below" the speaker.
+<dfn id="classist-lang">Classist language</dfn> denigrates or erases the experience of those from other socio-economic classes, specifically those classes seen as "below" the speaker.

 #### Examples & Alternatives